 The DCMP supports the efforts of the NEA’s Read Across America by:

-The Described and Captioned Media Program (DCMP) provides services designed to support and improve the academic achievement of students who are blind, visually impaired, deaf, hard of hearing, or deaf-blind.
-These services include (1) a library of free-loan described and captioned educational media (available to teachers, family members, and others involved with educating qualifying K–12 students), (2) a clearinghouse of information related to educational media access, (3) a gateway to internet resources related to accessibility, and (4) training and evaluation of any service provider desiring to appear on the DCMP’s approved lists of description and captioning service providers [PDF].
+The Described and Captioned Media Program (DCMP) provides services designed to support and improve the academic achievement of students who are blind, visually impaired, deaf, hard of hearing, and deaf-blind.
+These services include (1) a library of free-loan described and captioned educational media, (2) a learning center of information related to educational media access, (3) a gateway to Internet resources related to accessibility, and (4) guidelines for adding descriptions and captions to media.
 There are no user registration or service fees.
 The DCMP is funded by the U.S. Department of Education and administered by the National Association of the Deaf.

 (from the official NEA Read Across America site)